alexander-turner/PyPlan/README.md

 ## Installation

 After cloning the project, simply run `runner.py`.
 Unix and Mac users must then follow the [OpenAI installation instructions](https://github.com/openai/gym#installation) for the installation at `simulations/gym-master`.
 As the Gym will be updated with new environments, the `gym-master` directory can safely be manually updated as the user sees fit.
+After Gym installation, all users should fill in the variable names for `fix_monitoring.sh` and then run the script.

 ### OpenAI for Windows